 Parents often think suicide can’t happen in their family and avoid talking about it.
 But teen suicide is now the second leading cause of death for adolescents, according to the Centers for Disease Control.
 Only accidents, including car crashes and overdoses, kill more people ages 10 to 24.

 “Suicide doesn’t just happen to other people,” Flatt says.
 “It happens to the football captain, the head of the chess team, and the student body government leader.”

-Talk about Suicide
+1. Talk about suicide